semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 <p align="center">
   <img src="https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/fig10.png" />
 </p>

-Figure 2.
-The Kepler workflow for hypothesis-based experiment design
+<p align="center">Figure 2.
+The Kepler workflow for hypothesis-based experiment design</p>

 ## 1.2.
 Hypothesis to Experiment Model Transformations
 Following the fulfillment of the user operations for the system under study, Hypothesis 2 Experiment Transformator module, i.e., the primary step in Figure 2, initiates the simulation experiment workflow.
 Having the system specifications and the hypotheses is the compulsory provision to employ the tasks for SED-ML model generation from system specification and from SED-ML to Xperimenter model transformation.
 It is pertinent to remark that generated datasets are only necessary for the later phases of the workflow, e.g., experiment execution.